 The installer will then launch and prompt you to approve if you’d like to proceed.
 Simply type “y” and press enter and the installation process will begin.

 After a short while you will see a message saying the installation has been completed.
 You will then be able to login to installation of Virtualmin by heading to https://hostname-or-ipaddress:10000 using the root username and password.

 Once logged in you will then be guided through a final configuration process, once completed the installation will be complete and ready for use.
 Another guide will be written soon to explain how to configure Virtualmin.

-- If you don’t already have a server to try this on check out Linode, they offer reliable good spec servers starting from $5 a month
+- If you don’t already have a server to try this on check out DigitalOcean, they offer reliable good spec servers starting from $5 a month

 - Depending on your CentOS installation you may get an error message about the Perl package being missing.
 To resolve this run the following command in terminal and then relaunch the installer: